gvwilson/sensibleadventures/nardica.md

 pointing at a random patch of floor before turning and stalking away.
 The door made a bang as he slammed it shut behind him.

-Madi emptied the dustpan into the trash when she was done leaned the broom back against the sonic press, and tossed her goggles in their drawer angrily.
+Iffy emptied the dustpan into the trash when she was done leaned the broom back against the sonic press, and tossed her goggles in their drawer angrily.
 It wasn't fair: